reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-3-classic-apis.md

 ```

-We can also find out allowed methods for specific URI path.
+We can also find out the allowed methods for specific URI path:

 ```bash
 curl https://reqres.in/api/users/ -X OPTIONS -i

 ```

-We get response from the server as below:
+We get a response from the server as below:

 ```bash
 HTTP/2 204